T5impact/PacsRevengeCodeSamples/README.md

 The script supports 2 boss phases, with 4 different projectile attacks and 1 melee attack.

-The boss randomly chooses a projectile attack to do based on available attacks that dynamically changes throughout the fight.
+The boss randomly chooses a projectile attack to do based on available attacks that dynamically change throughout the fight.